 LeedsCEP works strategically to drive a joined-up cultural offer locally, to share resources and bring about a more coherent, visible cultural education offer for children and young people in the city.
 We have a wide and growing membership of organisations from the cultural, education and community sectors which cover all geographical areas of Leeds.

-The vision of the LeedsCEP is for Leeds to be a city that grows the aspirations and talents of children and young people through access to high quality arts and cultural opportunities.
+Leeds will be a city that grows the aspirations and talents of children and young people through access to high quality arts and cultural opportunities.

-LeedsCEP provides a collective voice within the city, and through co-creation of practices and policy, the LeedsCEP strives to lead the path for developing sustainable, creative opportunities that address inequality in Leeds by ensuring all children and young people have access to a high quality arts and cultural education that responds to their needs.
+LeedsCEP provides a collective voice within the city, and through co-creation of practices and policy, will address inequality in Leeds by ensuring all children and young people have access to a high quality arts and cultural education offer that responds to their needs.

 LeedsCEP members are working in partnership to explore four key agendas which respond to areas of identified need within Leeds.